Meroë: Third Meroitic Period (270 BC1st century AD)

-Many beautiful artifacts were found in Meroitic tombs from around this time.
+Many artifacts were found in Meroitic tombs from around this time.

 Conflict with Rome

 Rome's conquest of Egypt led to border skirmishes and incursions by Meroë beyond the Roman borders.
-In 23 BC the Roman governor of Egypt, Publius Petronius, to end the Meroitic raids, invaded Nubia in response to a Nubian attack on southern Egypt, pillaging the north of the region and sacking Napata (22 BC) before returning home.
-In retaliation, the Nubians crossed the lower border of Egypt and looted many statues (among other things) from the Egyptian towns near the first cataract of the Nile at Aswan.
-Roman forces later reclaimed many of the statues intact, and others were returned following the peace treaty signed in 22 BC between Rome and Meroë under Augustus and Amanirenas, respectively.
-One looted head though, from a statue of the emperor Augustus, was buried under the steps of a temple.
-It is now kept in the British Museum.
+In 23 BC, in response to a Nubian attack on southern Egypt, the Roman governor of Egypt, Publius Petronius, invaded Nubia to end the Meroitic raids.
+He pillaged northern Nubia and sacked Napata (22 BC) before returning home.
+In retaliation, the Nubians crossed the lower border of Egypt and looted many statues from the Egyptian towns near the first cataract of the Nile at Aswan.
+Roman forces later reclaimed some of the statues, and others were returned following the peace treaty signed in 22 BC between Rome and Meroë under Augustus and Amanirenas, respectively.
+One looted head, from a statue of the emperor Augustus, was buried under the steps of a temple in Meroë; it is now kept in the British Museum.

 The next recorded contact between Rome and Meroë was in the autumn of 61 AD.
 The Emperor Nero sent a party of Praetorian soldiers under the command of a tribune and two centurions into this country, who reached the city of Meroë where they were given an escort, then proceeded up the White Nile until they encountered the swamps of the Sudd.
 This marked the limit of Roman penetration into Africa.

 The period following Petronius' punitive expedition is marked by abundant trade finds at sites in Meroë.
 L. P. Kirwan provides a short list of finds from archeological sites in that country.
-However, the kingdom of Meroë began to fade as a power by the 1st or 2nd century AD, sapped by the war with Roman Egypt and the decline of its traditional industries.
+The kingdom of Meroë began to fade as a power by the 1st or 2nd century AD, sapped by the war with Roman Egypt and the decline of its traditional industries.

-Meroë is mentioned succinctly in the 1st century AD Periplus of the Erythraean Sea:
+Meroë is mentioned briefly in the 1st century AD Periplus of the Erythraean Sea: